jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/organization/policies.md

 Any team member can make the
 approval request.
-On the other hand, you can approve or reject only if you are a user manager.
+On the other hand, you can approve or reject only if you are either an user manager or a vulnerability manager.
 You can accept a type of vulnerability by clicking the check mark button, which will change its status from **submitted**